SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0751 GMT

 -----------------------

-India's benchmark BSE index ended down 0.18 percent and the broader NSE index 0.23 percent lower, as oil stocks such as Oil and Natural Gas Corp slumped on worries that higher gas pricing may be allowed only for incremental output while violence in Iraq continued to weigh.
+India's benchmark BSE index down 0.44 percent and the broader NSE index 0.46 percent lower, as India's oil explorers slumped on worries higher gas pricing might be allowed only for incremental output, which dealers said can limit upside for such companies for at least the next two years.

 GOVERNMENT BONDS